Mayiladuthurai district: History

 The region was ruled by various dynasties, including the Cholas, Pandyas, and Vijayanagaras, each leaving their mark on the culture and architecture of the area.
 During the British colonial period, Mayiladuthurai became an important administrative and commercial center in the Madras Presidency.

 The district was part of Thanjavur district until 1991 when it became part of Nagapattinam district.
 Its status as an independent district was formalized in 2020.
 Mayiladuthurai has been a significant center for Tamil literature, music, and spirituality; and local literary luminaries such as Kambar and Kalki Krishnamurthy have contributed to its cultural legacy.

 Mayiladuthurai district has historical associations with Mahatma Gandhi's travels.
 On Gandhi visited the village Porayar and several parts of the town during his campaigns.
 Thillaiyadi Valliammai, who accompanied Gandhi in South Africa and assisted those affected by racial discrimination, is commemorated by a memorial erected by the government of Tamil Nadu in recognition of her activities.

 Poombuhar, also known as Kaveripoompattinam, is an ancient port city in Tamil Nadu located near Mayiladuthurai town.
 It is noted in Sangam literature and has been identified as a historical trade center associated with the maritime activity of the early Chola dynasty.

 Demographics

 At the time of the 2011 census, Mayiladuthurai district had a population of 918,356, of which 176,568 (19.23%) lived in urban areas.
 Mayiladuthurai district has a sex ratio of 1029 females per 1000 males and Scheduled Castes and Scheduled Tribes made up 32.31% and 0.23% of the population respectively.
 Tamil is the predominant language, spoken by 99.32% of the population.

-Based on the projections and forecasted values, the population is estimated to reach 913,149 in 2025, 910,673 in 2026, and 906,713 in 2027.
-However, these figures should be verified against the actual census data, which is expected to be released by the Government of India.
+The estimated population for 2026 is 910,673.